Academic All-American Awards

 Academic All-American Award USA IDA scholarship.jpg

-We are so excited to bring our Academic All-American Award and Scholarships back for another year to celebrate our amazing dancers and their accomplishments throughout their academic careers.
+We are so excited to bring our Academic All-American Award and Scholarships back for 2026.

-For the first time ever in 2025, we are opening the Academic All-American Award to all US-based An Chomhdhail and Open Platform dancers!
-We look forward to recognizing these student athletes at the 2025 North American Championships.
+Once again, we are opening the Academic All-American Award to all US-based An Chomhdhail dancers!
+We look forward to recognizing these student athletes at the 2026 North American Championships.
 At this time, the Scholarships are only open to USA IDA branch dancers.
 We thank you for understanding.

 The USA Irish Dance Alliance (USA IDA) offers the Academic All-American Awards to honor dancers who excel both academically and in their dance pursuits.
 The Awards are available to students in grades 5 through college seniors.
 To qualify, dancers must maintain an academic average of 90 or higher (or a 3.5 GPA for college students) or provide proof of meeting academic goals.